keremdiren1/markdownlar/aqui/interpreter(unfinished).md

  // Add to Interpreter class
 evaluateNode(node) {
-  // If we're in a loop and this is a shape node, add the loop counter to the name if (node.type === 'shape' && this.currentLoopCounter !== undefined) {
+  // If we're in a loop and this is a shape node, add the loop counter to the name. if (node.type === 'shape' && this.currentLoopCounter !== undefined) {
     node = {
       ...node,